African Americans in France: World War II

-Contemporary Era
+Contemporary era

-While it is illegal to collect data concerning race or ethnicity in France, immigration wave research suggest there are between 3 and 5 million blacks currently in the country.
-France remains a hub for African American intellectuals and creatives.
+While it is illegal to collect data concerning race or ethnicity in France, immigration wave research suggest there are between 3-5 million black immigrants currently in the country.
+France remains a hub for African-American intellectuals and creatives.
 Rapper Kanye West is one such example, establishing roots in the French fashion and music scene.
 His song "Niggas in Paris" featuring Jay-Z, was inspired by his time in France and later used in a campaign commercial by the former French president, François Hollande.

 Culture

 In the 1920s many Parisians became fascinated with Africa and black individuals, due to a growing social interest in primitivism and sensuality.
 For this reason, most Black Americans at the time were performers, often finding it difficult to obtain other forms of employment given their foreigner status.
-Langston Hughes writes about his own struggles with finding employment during his time in France in his autobiography, The Big Sea.
-The Algerian War also had a significant impact on French African American culture, largely because it changed people's perspectives on the "colorblindness" of France.
+Langston Hughes wrote about his own struggles with finding employment during his time in France in his autobiography, The Big Sea.
+The Algerian War also had a significant impact on French African-American culture, largely because it changed people's perspectives on the "colorblindness" of France.
 Influential writers such as William Gardner Smith (The Stone Face) and James Baldwin ("Alas, Poor Richard") brought attention to the ways France mistreated its colonial subjects, and how this mistreatment was similar to the bigotry black Americans had faced in the States.
 These works bolstered calls for discourse about race and diaspora as France moved into the 21st century.

-Race discourse remains a taboo in France, but events in the US such as Barack Obama's election and the murder of George Floyd have prompted the race discussion.
-In the summer of 2020, hundreds of thousand residents protested racism and police brutality in the streets of France.
-There has been a resurgence of the ideology of "negritude" among the younger generations, often exemplified through their art and music.